tobiaseriksson/spring-graphql-simple-demo/README.md

-# Simple Graphql Demo with Spring Boot
+# Simple GraphQL Demo with Spring Boot
 ## Abstract / What is in the box ?
 The goal of this project is to show how easy it is to create a GraphQL application with Spring.
 Included is also a number of REST endpoints that does the same job as GraphQL to kind of show the differences